-Between 1 January 1996 and 31 December 2013 people paid too much in premiums in some cantons and too little in others.
-On 21 March 2014 the Swiss parliament passed an amendment to the Swiss Federal Health Insurance Act (KVG/LAMal) designed to partially correct these disparities.
-To this end a total of CHF 800 million is being paid out over three years (2015–17).
+Between 1 January 1996 and 31 December 2013, premiums were set at too high a level in some cantons and too low in others.
+On 21 March 2014, an amendment to the Federal Health Insurance Act (KVG) designed to partly remedy this imbalance was approved by the Swiss Parliament.
+This involved a correction of premiums amounting to CHF 800 million over a three year period (2015–17).

-- CHF 266 million comes from surcharges paid by insured people resident in the cantons in which too little was paid in premiums between 1996 and 2013
+- CHF 266 million from policyholders resident in the cantons where premium levels were too low between 1996 and 2013

-- CHF 266 million comes from the federal government
+- CHF 266 million from the federal government

-The premium surcharges and reductions and the amount of the refund for each year are set down in separate ordinances (category "Legislation").
+More details of the correction can be downloaded under Documents below.
+The premium surcharges and reductions and the amount of the rebate for each year are specified in separate Ordinances (see below under Legislation).